 I’ve been sent a few EMF shields to review, but I had no real way of knowing if they worked.
 They came with tiny, overly-technical pamphlets that made me think they were trying too hard to sound smart.
 I did find an expert to interview about EMF shields.
 I interviewed Dr. Paul Heroux, a researcher who has tested many commercial EMF shields in a reputable lab .
 Dr. Heroux has his PhD in physics and focusses on EMF exposure and biological effects.
 He is highly published in this area and runs InVitro Plus, a toxicology laboratory out of McGill University Health Center, which is dedicated to studying the therapeutic and pathological effects of electromagnetism.
 I interviewed him on my podcast about the effectiveness of EMF shields.
 I hope you guys listen to it.
 He even discusses how the shields might actually be INCREASING your exposure.

 Erin ( Dr. Eeks)

-Since we’re on the topic of EMF radiation, here are some other blogs you might like:
+Since we’re on the topic of EMF radiation and phones, here are some other blogs you might like: